georgeadamson/CSS-Custom-Properties-presentation/README.md

-# A little interactive introduction to CSS Custom Properties
+# A little interactive presentation about CSS Custom Properties

 Also known as CSS Variables.